Resonance poles and threshold energies for hadron physical problems by a model-independent universal algorithm: Introduction and Motivation

 The determination of resonance poles, uniquely defined as poles of the $S$-matrix in the complex energy plane, is a long-standing problem and particularly difficult for broad resonances or if decay channels open up in the vicinity.
 In these cases, simple approaches like a standard Breit-Wigner parametrization fail and more involved theoretical tools like dispersive approaches are necessary, see e.g.~\cite{Oliveothers2014} for reviews.
 However, these rigorous analytic methods require powerful mathematical techniques which makes them complicated to use in many cases.

 In this letter we introduce a method that was originally developed for the calculation of auto-ionization resonances in quantum chemistry \cite{landau2015, landau2016, Idan2016} to the field of hadron physics.
-This method is based on the Pad\'{e}-approximant, model-independent, easy to use and has a broad range of applicability.
-In contrast to other methods, see e.g.~\cite{MasjuanSanz-Cillero2013}, it only requires a set of real data points as input from which information on the complex plane can be extracted by performing an analytic continuation.
-We wish to refer to this method as Resonances Via Pad\'{e} (RVP) method.
+This method is model-independent, easy to use and has a broad range of applicability.
+We refer to this method as the Resonances Via Pad\'{e} (RVP) method.
+The RVP method is a Pad\'{e} type analytical continuation scheme based on the Schlessinger point method \cite{Schlessinger1966} for calculating resonance poles and threshold energies.
+The key step in the application of this method is the identification of the analytical domain of the given function.
+Once this domain is identified, one can use a set of real data points from this domain, and by analytical continuation, calculate resonance poles and predict threshold energies.

-In order to demonstrate this method we will apply it here to an analytical model as well as to experimental data for different observables in order to extract the locations of resonance poles and decay thresholds.
-We believe that the method represents a viable tool to study the analytic properties of a function given only in numerical form and that it can be used together with existing methods in a large range of situations, including the determination of resonance poles.

-This letter is organized as follows: In Sec.~\ref{sec:Pade} we review the RVP method which is based on the Pad\'{e} approximant and was recently developed for calculating auto-ionization resonance poles.
-In Sec.~\ref{sec:model} we apply it to an analytical model for the spectral density function of some hypothetical particle in order to extract the locations of the resonance pole and the decay thresholds.
-In Sec.~\ref{sec:rho} the method is then applied to experimental data on the squared modulus of the vector pion form factor, $|F_{\pi}|^2$, in order to extract the resonance pole location of the charged $\rho(770)$ meson.
-In Sec.~\ref{sec:sigma} the method is applied to the S0 partial wave amplitude for $\pi\pi$ scattering and the location of the $\sigma$-meson pole is extracted.
-In Sec.~\ref{sec:ee} we use data on the cross section ratio $R(s)$ for $e^+e^-$ collisions and discuss the possibility to predict the charm quark production threshold.
-We summarize and conclude in Sec.~\ref{sec:summary}.